 Don’t go cross anything so it can’t be read.
 If larger errors are involved, use a single line through the unnecessary word or section, or a large cross.

-This means that it is very easy to put a note by saying-‘ done off in error,’ if, all of a sudden, you know what you thought was a mistake, not really wrong (as often may be the case).
+This means that it is very easy to put a note by saying-‘ done off in error,’ if, suddenly, you know what you thought was a mistake, not really wrong (as often may be the case).

 Do not be afraid to write little marginal notes like “sorry about the mess here” or “I guess I have gone wrong” to the examiners.
 This is one trick less used but now through this write up “How to pass WASSCE/BECE 2020” I shared it with you.

-It will usually make you smile (since it’s a pretty sticky job), making you feel warmer, and only you can favor it.
+It will usually make you smile (since it’s a pretty sticky job), making you feel warmer, and only you can favour it.

 The more he likes you, the more he becomes kind toward marking your paper.